CardinalPath/gas/README.rst

 ------------

 To install GAS download the script from Download_ Page and put it somewhere on your website.
-Also install the basic snippet on everypege of your website.
+Also install the basic snippet on every page of your website.
 Be sure to change the Account Number (UA) and the correct gas.js file location.

 .. _Download: https://bitbucket.org/dpc/gas/downloads